UniPipe/openpipe/docs/1.0/plugin-devel.md

 # Openpipe Action Plugin Development
-This document provides is a quick reference for developers planning to write openpipe  plugins.
+This document provides is a quick reference for developers planning to write openpipe  actions.

 ### Example Plugin Code